andrew-d/interfaces-rs/README.md

 This project consists of functions to work with network interfaces in a cross-platform manner.

+This is based on `getifaddrs()` to get information of network interfaces.
+Therefore some platforms (e.g. Windows) which don't have it are not supported.

 # Example

 Add this to your `Cargo.toml`: